berdandy/chatr/README.md

 </div>
 ```

-Suitable for copy-pasting into a build webpage.
+Suitable for copy-pasting into a build webpage, or using with vim `read!`

 # Dev Setup (on fresh machine)

 The following instructions are only required if you wish to build chatr from source.
-If you're just downloading the release, this not not required.
+If you're just downloading the release, this is not required.
 Chatr just needs to be your PATH or current directory (for windows)

 ## Windows 10/11 (winget):